Prakhar824/Classification-of-Personality-based-on-Users-Twitter-Data/README.md

 1. First step is to run the requirement.txt file to install all the libraries and dependencies.

-1. run pyGen first to generate your naive bayes classifier models.
-Alternatively, you can use any other text classification models.
+1. Run pyGen.py first to generate your naive bayes classifier models for all 4 different classes.
+It will generate few scores which will give the training data size and the features used while training the model.

-1. run pyPredict(use your own Twitter keys) and enter the username you want to predict.
+1. Run pyPredict(use your own Twitter keys) and enter the username you want to predict.

 ## Types of Personalities :

-In Myer's Briggs calssification we have 16 types of personality which can be categorized as :<br />
+In Myer's Briggs Type indicator Classification we have 16 types of personality which can be categorized as :<br />

 ![Types](https://user-images.githubusercontent.com/33621094/74926796-4ddb5200-538b-11ea-944a-78ad55c3395f.png)